menu

 Demographics

-The population of Orderville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.25% of adults in Orderville have a bachelor's degree or even advanced degree.
+The citizens of Orderville are very well educated compared to the average community in the nation: 37.25% of adults in Orderville have a bachelor's degree or even advanced degree.

 The per capita income in Orderville in 2022 was $30,089, which is lower middle income relative to Utah, and middle income relative to the rest of the US.
 This equates to an annual income of $120,356 for a family of four.
 However, Orderville contains both very wealthy and poor people as well.